karanmalh0tra/python-coding/README.md

 [Intersection of Two Arrays](https://github.com/karanmalh0tra/python-coding/tree/master/IntersectonOfTwoArrays) where the intersection of two unsorted arrays are printed keeping time complexity in mind.
 Brute Force => O(n^2).
 This solution => O(n* log n)

 [Equilibrium Index](https://github.com/karanmalh0tra/python-coding/tree/master/ArrayEquilibriumIndex) returns the index of the array from where the left part and the right part of the array is equal.
 Brute Force => O(n^2).
 This solution => O(n)

+[Pair Sum In Array](https://github.com/karanmalh0tra/python-coding/tree/master/PairSumInArray) returns the pair of numbers in array that sum up to the input provided.
+Brute Force => O(n^2).
+This solution Ideal => O(n).
+Worst Case => O(n^2).
+The worst case is only because the problem statement asks us to repeat the output multiple times.
+For only one pair of similar numbers, using dictionary would help solve this in O(n).